lowlandresearch/vaporator/lib/vaporator/docs/README.md

 [file_system](https://hexdocs.pm/file_system) and casts the received file events to `ClientFs.EventProducer`.

-Directories that will be monitored can be provided with the environment variable `VAPORATOR_SYNC_DIRS="/abspath1,/abspath2"`. *The directory paths must be absolute paths.*
+Directories that will be monitored can be provided as a list of binaries of **absolute paths** in the application variable `:sync_dirs`.
+This will be set explicitly in either one of the environment config files (`{test,dev,prod}.exs`) or in the instance-specific environment config, `instance.exs`.

 ### ClientFs.EventProducer
 **Type:**